 About

-In Urdu, the same word is used for ‘yesterday’ and ‘tomorrow’ (کل | kul).
-Time fundamentally differs from the Eurocentric ‘temporal imaginary’ as linear, tautological and empirical.
-In contrast, kul reveals a temporal sensibility that is fluid: future and past coalesce.
-Time is not measured in a linear way but formed in the fluid space between—between people, between human and nonhuman energies—not individual but shared.
+Urdu uses the same word for ‘yesterday’ and ‘tomorrow’ (کل | kul).
+Time fundamentally differs from the Euro–‘temporal imaginary.’
+Kul reveals a Time not measured in a linear way, but a sensibility that is fluid: future and past coalesce.
+A time formed in the fluid space between—between people, between human and nonhuman energies—not individual but shared.
 As an immigrant to the US, I too live profoundly in-between.
 Multilinear time acknowledges trauma and the destruction of lands and transforms them into new landscapes.
 My practice is about rebuilding a future from the wreckages of the past, the process entails a radical dissolution—even of my own artwork—to manifest transformation; to manifest connection.
 As an immigrant, community and belonging are not static, but a process of continually engaging.
-Connection with the earth.
-With the energy and rhythms of creation—our place in the cosmos as part of greater consciousness.

 Sarah Ahmad